timalander/garmin-gpt-summary/README.md

 4. Replace the placeholders in the `docker-compose.yml` file with your own information:
    * The `volumes:` section should be a mounted host storage where you can write the persistent Garmin data.
 Leave the `:/data` suffix (this specifies the VM mount point).
    * The `image:` name can be anything you want.

+5. Edit the `GarminConnectConfig.json` file, adding your Garmin username and password.

-5. Run `docker-compose up` to build and start the Docker container.
+6. Run `docker-compose up` to build and start the Docker container.

 With this setup, you will receive a well-organized summary of your Garmin fitness data in your inbox every day at 7 am.